tofetpuzo/Calluma/README.md

 # PayFriends

-MyMobileApp is a mobile application developed in Java.
+PayFriends is a mobile banking application developed in Java.
 This app aims to provide users with a seamless and intuitive experience for managing their daily tasks.
 The application features user authentication, task management, and reminders.

 ## Features